 So far, we are enjoying the Body Coach app.
-We saw some great results from the 90-Day Plan and Graduate Plan we did in 2020, as well the first, second and third cycle of the app, so we probably have some extra motivation to stick with the Body Coach app as we know it works for us.
+We saw some great results from the 90-Day Plan and Graduate Plan we did in 2020, as well the cycles we've done on the app, so we probably have some extra motivation to stick with the Body Coach app as we know it works for us.

 If you do the yearly subscription, we think you get quite a lot for your money, as long as you are someone who sticks to things, though the check in idea does mean you have some accountability which is good for those who fall off the wagon easily.